exakat/php-dictionary/dictionary/short-ternary.ini.rst

 The expression ``(expr1) ?: (expr3)`` evaluates to ``expr2`` if ``expr1`` evaluates to ``empty()``, and ``expr3`` if ``expr1`` evaluates to ``false``.

-Is is a short version of the ternary operator, and it is often used to set default values in a concise way.
+It is a short version of the ternary operator, and it is often used to set default values in a concise way.

 .. code-block:: php